dvarrazzo/pg_seldump/README.rst

   - ``dump``: dump the object in the output (default)
   - ``skip``: don't dump the object
-  - ``error``: raise an error in case of match (useful to create strict description where all the db objects must be mentioned explicitly)
+  - ``error``: raise an error in case of match (useful to create strict descriptions where all the db objects must be mentioned explicitly)

 - ``no_columns``: list of columns names to omit
 - ``filter``: WHERE condition to include only a subset of the records in the dump